28 mins read

 - Painting and paper hanging: As its name suggests, this subcontractor is responsible for painting interior and exterior surfaces with great precision and attention to detail.
 Their process includes masking, sanding, priming, and caulking to leave the surface ready for painting.
 They are also in charge of installing wallpaper if needed.

-- Landscaper: This contractor is responsible for bringing the building to life by eliminating any damage caused during construction, designing gardens and walkways, and adding attractive accents to the landscape.
+- Landscaping: This contractor is responsible for bringing the building to life by eliminating any damage caused during construction, designing gardens and walkways, and adding attractive accents to the landscape.

-Construction projects involve many moving parts and people that must be managed efficiently to ensure the least issues, delays, and cost overruns.
+Construction projects involve many moving parts and people that must be managed efficiently to minimize issues, delays, and cost overruns.
 Subcontractors are a fundamental part of this machine and can significantly affect the project’s result if not managed correctly.

 A well-thought-out subcontractor management system will ensure your projects cost less and take less time to be completed.
 All aspects of the relationship will be managed beforehand, preventing any issues or delays due to misunderstandings, which means there will be fewer risks to mitigate.
 Other benefits include: